List of My Name Is Earl characters: Nescobar-A-Lop-Lop

 Nescobar-A-Lop-Lop (played by Abdoulaye N'Gom) is an African immigrant appearing in the episode "Teacher Earl" as a student in Earl's English language class.
 Like other class members, he proudly greets Earl with his first English phrase: "My.
 Name.
 Is.
 Earl.", but then uses that as a greeting.
 In addition to Earl's class, he picks up much of his English from watching American television, and uses the catchphrase "Seacrest.
 Out.".
-In "The Birthday Party" when Earl asks him how the English lessons are coming, Nescobar replies "I speak better than you, bitch!"
-In the season 2 episode "Born a Gamblin' Man", he is part of Joy's addiction recovery group where he is addicted to stealing pens, this becoming a recurring gag in later episodes.
-At Joy's trial, he helps Joy's lawyer by translating the sign language interpreter's Mandarin Chinese words.
-(Note: According to the My Name Is Earl Season 1 DVD, the actor N'Gom is actually fluent in six languages including Mandarin.)
+In "The Birthday Party", when Earl asks him how the English lessons are coming, Nescobar replies "I speak better than you, bitch!"
+In the season 2 episode "Born a Gamblin' Man", he is part of Joy's addiction recovery group, where he is addicted to stealing pens, this becoming a recurring gag in later episodes.
+At Joy's trial, he helps Joy's lawyer by translating the sign language interpreter (who happens to be his wife)'s Mandarin Chinese words.
+(Note: According to the My Name Is Earl Season 1 DVD, the actor N'Gom is actually fluent in six languages, including Mandarin.)